scchess/Qualimap/doc/analysis.rst

 :guilabel:`Number of threads`
   The genomic analysis computation can be performed in parallel on a multicore system using the given number of threads.
 The default number of threads equals number of available processors.

-:guilabel:`Size of the bunch`
+:guilabel:`Reads per chunk`
-  To speed up the computation reads are analyzed in bunches.
-Each bunch is analyzed by single thread.
-This option controls the number of reads in bunch.
+  To speed up the computation reads are analyzed in chunks.
+Each chunk is analyzed by single thread.
+This option controls the number of reads in a chunk.
 Smaller number may result in lower performance, but also the memory consumption will be reduced.

 Output